-Gross claims estimate of ultimate £m estimate of
+Gross claims estimate of ultimate £m Net claims estimate of ultimate £m

 31 March 2006 4,176

-One year later 5,165

-Two years later 5,147

 Three years later 6,855 -

 Four years later 6,750 -

 Five years later 6,576 -

 Six years later 6,622 -

 Seven years later 6,949 -

 Eight years later 6,739 -

 Nine years later 7,645 -

 Ten years later 7,955

+Eleven years later 8,577

-Current estimate of cumulative
+Current estimate of cumulative claims 8,224

-claims 8,577 -

-Claims payments during the
+Claims payments during the period (3,805) -

-period (3,612)

-Liability recognised in the
+Liability recognised in the balance sheet 4,419 -

-balance sheet 4,965 Pia.

 In line with FRS 103 it is not necessary to provide liability maturity analyses if estimated timing of the net cash outflows resulting from recognised insurance liabilities is disclosed.
-However, as National indemnity is responsible for settling insurance claims directly as part of the whole account retrocession agreement, net cash outflows for the foreseeable future are expected to be nil.
+However, as National Indemnity is responsible for settling insurance claims directly as part of the whole account retrocession agreement, net cash outflows for the foreseeable future are expected to be nil.

-14. Creditors arising out of reinsurance operations
+15. Creditors arising out of reinsurance operations

 Following completion of the reinsurance agreement with National Indemnity in 2007, the Group declared an intention to pay an aggregate return premium of £50 million.
-The first payments in respect of this amount were made in June 2007; at 31 March 2017, £6 million was unpaid (2016: £6 million).
+The first payments in respect of this amount were made in June 2007.
+As detailed in Note 4, £5.5 million has been released to Reserves, leaving a residual £0.1 million liability at 31 March 2018, (2017: £5.6 million).

 All creditors arising out of reinsurance operations are payable within one year.

-15. Reconciliation of movements in Group shareholders' funds
+16. Reconciliation of movements in Group shareholders' funds

 Group Group

-2017 2016
+2018 201 7

 £m £m

-Opening shareholders' funds 78 80
+Opening shareholders' funds 78 78

-(Loss)/Profit for the financial year (see note 12) (2)
+Profit for the financial year (see note 12) 5 -

-Closing shareholders' funds 78 78
+Closing shareholders1 funds 83 78